-The Lower Wabash River appears on Indiana's 303(d) list for impairment due to PCB contamination.
-This river is currently scheduled for TMDL development from 2009-2011.
+There is one segment of the Upper Wabash River that appears on Indiana's 303(d) list for impairment due to PCB contamination.
+It is currently scheduled for TMDL development from 2009-2011.

 Ammonia (NH3)

 Point source dischargers are one of the major sources of ammonia.
 In addition, discharge of untreated septic effluent, decaying organisms which may come from nonpoint source runoff and bacterial decomposition of animal waste also contribute to the level of ammonia in a waterbody.
 Standards for ammonia are listed in 327 IAC 2-1-6 (327 IAC 2-1.5-8 for Great Lakes system).